NotNyelaK/dyslexic-accesible-html/README.md

 - By default the dyslexia font only targets \<p\> elements, but you can easily expand this to everything on your page by targetting \<body\>
 - The toolbar buttons do not display a "currently active" effect because they are just basic placeholders to make sure things work.
 It is recommended to switch them over to buttons that match your design.

+# Future Plans:
+When I find the time I would like to turn this project into a deployable chrome extension that can find any relavent elements in a typical webpage and change their display properties to match the end user.

 \- NotNyelaK